DavidCico/Some-finite-rate-chemistry-solvers-for-OpenFOAM-2.3.X/README.md

 # Some-solvers-for-OpenFOAM-2.3.X

-This repository contains different solvers for OpenFOAM 2.3.X.
-All of the different solvers, are used for combustion and use a <a href="https://www.sharcnet.ca/Software/Ansys/17.0/en-us/help/cfx_thry/i1309364.html"> finite rate chemistry approach </a>, in which the different species and elementary chemical reactions are modelled following the Arrhenius law.
+<p align="justify">This repository contains different solvers for OpenFOAM 2.3.X.
+All of the different solvers, are used for combustion and use a <a href="https://www.sharcnet.ca/Software/Ansys/17.0/en-us/help/cfx_thry/i1309364.html"> finite rate chemistry approach </a>, in which the different species and elementary chemical reactions are modelled following the Arrhenius law</p>

+<p align="justify">The different solvers are based on a <a href="https://ccse.lbl.gov/Research/LowMach/lowMach.html"> low Mach number</a> assumption, where the pressure is decoupled from the thermodynamic properties of the fluid.</p>

 ## Files description